PotatoesLegend/ardupilot/README.md

 ```
 ./waf --targets bin/arducopter --upload
 ```
+* Open your Mission Planner, connect to your Pixhawk using a USB cable, select `CONFIG/TUNING` then select `Full Parameter List`, click `Load from file`, and upload `demo.param` in this repository.
+* Use your Mission Planner to calibrate IMU, battery monitor, transmitter, etc. By default it assume you are flying a **pentacopter**.
+* You can stop here and start flying your pentacopter now.
+If you want to learn more about LQR/Vicon/ROS/MAVLink, please continue reading.

 ### Setup ROS to send MAVLink to the board
 You need to install ROS.
 The code is tested with ROS Lunar.